 Can it take you over the limit?

-Technically, yes.
-But if you already had so much alcohol in your system that a squirt of Rescue Remedy was going to make any difference, it would just serve your right.
-On its own – if you haven’t already been drinking – no, it can’t take you over the limit, assuming you don’t drink a half pint of it.
+Technically, yes, the alcoholic type could.
+But if you already had so much alcohol in your system that two drops of Rescue Remedy was going to make any difference, it would just serve you right.
+On its own – if you haven’t already been drinking – no, it can’t take you over the limit.

 Isn’t it just the alcohol that calms you down?